-The White Coat Waste Project is a new coalition of more than 350,000 Republicans, Democrats, liberty lovers and animal lovers who all agree: taxpayers shouldn’t be forced to pay over $15 billion every year for wasteful experiments on dogs, cats, monkeys and other animals that are irrelevant, slow, expensive and hinder life-saving medical advancements.
+White Coat Waste Project is a taxpayer watchdog group representing more than 2 million liberty-lovers and animal-lovers who all agree: taxpayers shouldn’t be forced to pay over $20 billion every year for wasteful and cruel experiments on dogs, cats, monkeys and other animals.

 Investigate and analyze wasteful government spending on animal experiments

 Educate a new generation of taxpayers on how their money is being wasted.